xnautsing04/group2repo_V2/README.txt

 This website was tested with a local XAMPP server, which can be used to run the web application locally.

+Important detail: the password for the database is not uploaded within the database.json file, and must be added for local testing with a postgreSQL database.

 Sources include:

 https://www.w3schools.com/howto/howto_js_tabs.asp - This was used as a general outline for creating the tabs seen on the top of the page.